k2view-academy/K2View-Academy/articles/40_stream_sync/01_stream_sync_overview.md

 Fabric Sync is a mechanism that synchronizes data between the data sources and Fabric by extraction and transformation processes that are executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui).
 Fabric Sync can be performed in 2 modes:

 * Synchronization by request, which is based on predefined sync method and sync mode.
 [Click here for more information about Sync LUI by request, and various sync methods and sync modes](/articles/14_sync_LU_instance/01_sync_LUI_overview.md).
 * Proactive sync.
-A Proactive approach is required in huge systems that have millions of database changes per second with many CSRs simultaneously querying  Fabric and requesting fresh data.
-The CSR must receive a quick response and cannot wait for the data to be refreshed online from source systems.
-Proactive sync ensures a much faster response time to external data requests.
+A Proactive approach is required in very large systems where millions of database changes occur per second, and numerous CSRs simultaneously query Fabric and request fresh data.
+A CSR must receive quick responses and should not be delayed due to an online data refreshing from source systems.
+The proactive sync mode ensures a much faster response time to external data requests, as it does not rely on an online refresh, since the data is always synchronized, as explained below.

 ## What is Stream Sync?